-BRADLEY STEYN: I said to Neil: ‘This is a trap.’
-He said: ‘Don't worry.
+BRADLEY STEYN: I said to Neil: “This is a trap.”
+He said: “Don't worry.
 Let's just go hear this out.
-Let's go see what was going on.’
+Let's go see what was going on.”
 My heart was racing.
 I could feel it bouncing around in my chest because I knew how dangerous Cyril was.
-I knew that, you know, Cyril could very easily just put a bullet in the back of our heads.
+I knew that Cyril could very easily just put a bullet in the back of our heads.

 NARRATOR: Bradley was forced to confess that he’d been working for the other side; that he’d been working for Major Miller and the apartheid security police.
 He waited for Beeka’s reaction.

 BRADLEY STEYN: The majority of the stuff that we did learn was counterintelligence, counter-surveillance.
-You know, to figure out if we were being followed, to figure out if we had surveillance on us.
-You know, if similar cars kept popping up, making a mental note of what those cars sort of looked like, not specifically what their license plates were, but if they had any distinguishing markings on the cars, whether it be a decal, a sticker, or whether it be a tail light that's out or anything like that.
+To figure out if we were being followed, to figure out if we had surveillance on us, if similar cars kept popping up, making a mental note of what those cars sort of looked like, not specifically what their license plates were, but if they had any distinguishing markings on the cars, whether it be a decal, a sticker, or whether it be a tail light that's out or anything like that.
 And if this car kept reappearing - we called it a ‘hot coal’ - we knew that we had a hot coal in our pocket.